Tutorials

 Published April 22, 202617 min read

-Ceiling fan projects fool people because the box has to answer two separate questions at the same time: is it listed to support a fan under NEC 314.27(C), and does it still have enough interior volume to satisfy NEC 314.16 once the conductors, grounding conductors, clamps, and support fittings are counted correctly?
+Ceiling fan projects fool people because the box has to satisfy two different questions at the same time: is it structurally rated to support a fan under NEC 314.27(C), and does it still have enough interior volume to satisfy NEC 314.16 once the conductors, support fitting, clamps, and switching method are counted correctly?

 “A fan-rated box solves the support question under NEC 314.27(C), but it does not waive NEC 314.16.
 I have seen perfectly legal support hardware paired with switch boxes that were short by 4.50 cubic inches on 12 AWG.”